BinaryAI: Binary Software Composition Analysis via Intelligent Binary Source Code Matching: Evaluation

 Note that we adopt the same metrics for investigating these two tasks that include \textit{Precision} (i.e., the ratio of true positives to all the derived results), \textit{Recall} (i.e., the ratio of true positives to all the ground-truth data), and \textit{F1} score (i.e., the measure of accuracy by considering both precision and recall).
-Considering the trade-off between precision and recall, we set the threshold $\theta$ to 0.01 that achieves the maximum \textit{F1} score\footnote{We evaluate the impact of multiple reasonable threshold setups.
-Note that applying these thresholds does not incur significant performance variations, indicating the effectiveness of TPL detection for \binaryai{}.}.
+Considering the trade-off between precision and recall, we set the threshold $\theta$ to 0.01 that achieves the maximum \textit{F1} score.